coadmunkee/gnome-shell-extension-espresso/README.md

-# This extension is derived directly from the Caffeine extension and provides the same funcitonality.
+# Espresso was derived directly from the Caffeine extension and provides the same functionality.
-# It has been updates to work with Gnome 40 _only_
+# It has been updated to work with Gnome 40 _only_

 ## gnome-shell-extension-espresso